 The new cases mark the biggest day-to-day increase yet for Italy, and suggests that the country is still struggling to contain the disease, despite being the first European country to go on lockdown.

 Italy has the oldest population in Europe, and their elderly have paid a heavy toll through this pandemic.
 A total of 1,809 people have died in Italy, out of 6,000 deaths worldwide.

 Anecdotal reports suggest that Italy is also struggling to stay on top of burials amid the rising body count.
 A man in Naples made a desperate plea via social media for undertakers to collect his sister’s dead body from his apartment.

-The number of cases – and deaths – also skyrocketed in neighbouring Spain, which announced its own lockdown measures on Saturday.
+The number of cases — and deaths — also skyrocketed in neighboring Spain, which announced its own lockdown measures on Saturday.